BabitMF/bmf/bmf/docs/example/Example_GPUTranscode.md

                                                         dtype=self.to_scalar_types(self.engine_.get_tensor_dtype(self.tensor_names_[i])))
 ```

 The inputs of TensorRT are usually from the decoded frames.
-If we need do some image preprocessing, we can convert the frames to the torch tensors.
+If we need to do some image preprocessing, we can convert the frames to the torch tensors.
 So, we can use torch operations to do preprocessing.
-During the inference, we should pass set the pointer bindings of inputs and outputs.
+During the inference, we should set the pointer bindings of inputs and outputs.
 Both torch tensor and bmf tensor can obtained raw pointers through `data_ptr()`.

 ```python
 for i in range(self.num_inputs_):